Sufism: Dhikr

 Dhikr is the remembrance of Allah commanded in the Quran for all Muslims through a specific devotional act, such as the repetition of divine names, supplications and aphorisms from hadith literature and the Quran.
 More generally, dhikr takes a wide range and various layers of meaning.
 This includes dhikr as any activity in which the Muslim maintains awareness of Allah.
 To engage in dhikr is to practice consciousness of the Divine Presence and love, or "to seek a state of godwariness".
 The Quran refers to Muhammad as the very embodiment of dhikr of Allah (65:10–11).
 Some types of dhikr are prescribed for all Muslims and do not require Sufi initiation or the prescription of a Sufi master because they are deemed to be good for every seeker under every circumstance.

 The dhikr may slightly vary among each order.
 Some Sufi orders engage in ritualized dhikr ceremonies, or sema.
 Sema includes various forms of worship such as recitation, singing (the most well known being the Qawwali music of the Indian subcontinent), instrumental music, dance (most famously the Sufi whirling of the Mevlevi order), incense, meditation, ecstasy, and trance.

 Some Sufi orders stress and place extensive reliance upon dhikr.
 This practice of dhikr is called Dhikr-e-Qulb (invocation of Allah within the heartbeats).
 The basic idea in this practice is to visualize the Allah as having been written on the disciple's heart.

 Muraqaba

 The practice of muraqaba can be likened to the practices of meditation attested in many faith communities.
 While variation exists, one description of the practice within a Naqshbandi lineage reads as follows:

 Sufi whirling

-The traditional view of most orthodox Sunni Sufi orders, such as the Qadiriyya and the Chisti, as well as Sunni Muslim scholars in general, is that dancing with intent during dhikr or whilst listening to Sema is prohibited.